dwtmekuria/ethiopian-food/README.md

-# odin-recipes
+# ethiopian-food
-Odin Recipes

--Introduction
+Ethiopian Food

+Introduction

-Odin Recipes is a website project which shows food recipes.
+Of course Everyone loves Ethiopian food and this is a website project which shows Ethiopian food recipes.

-This website will be build using HTML,CSS and JavaScript.